tarwn/lessthandot-hugo/blogs/content/posts/2009-05-29-get-local-lab-and-instances-going-replic.md

 First problem.
 I couldn't configure the distributor

-error: “SQL Server is unable to connect to the server 'LKFW00TKLKF00TKSQL05'.
+error: "SQL Server is unable to connect to the server 'LKFW00TKLKF00TKSQL05'.
 Additional Information SQL Server replication requires the actual server name to make a

 connection to the server.
 Connections through a server alias, IP address, or any

 other alternate name are not supported.
 Specify the actual server name, 'LKFW00TKLKF00TKSQL05'.
-(Replication.Utilities)”
+(Replication.Utilities)"

 I knew exactly how to fix that sense I've had to so many times when I do multiple local installs.
 Simply run the following to clear up the server names